Best Lighting for Restaurants

 As the name suggests, task lighting serves a function.
 This is the type of lighting you have in your kitchen to help your staff, or above tables so guests can read the menu.
 It’s important to note the difference between ambient and task lighting here.

-You will still have ambient lighting in the dining room, but if you’ve chosen a low lighting setting, task lighting is necessary.
+You will still have ambient lighting in the dining room, but if you’ve chosen a low-lighting setting, task lighting is necessary.
 These can be small bulbs above the tables, so you don’t have guests tempted to take their phone flashlights out to read the fine print.

 Accent Lighting